jemminger/namespaced_htmldoc/README.txt

 == USAGE

-Using PDF::HTMLDoc is trivial.
+Using HTMLDocPDF::HTMLDoc is trivial.
 The example below illustrates a simple use with an output file:

   require "htmldoc"

-  pdf = PDF::HTMLDoc.new
+  pdf = HTMLDocPDF::HTMLDoc.new

   pdf.set_option :outfile, "/tmp/outfile.pdf"
   pdf.set_option :bodycolor, :black